harelba/q/README.markdown

 * Output beautifier
 * man page when installed through the RPM package

+* **Column type inference and multiple parsing modes are in testing phase, and will be available soon.
+Will update on twitter**

 ## Requirements
 * Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.